 5.1.3.
-In the event of an accidental online safety incident, e.g. a child or staff member inadvertently accessing inappropriate material, the school's E-safety officer must be informed for an investigation to be carried out and a KevKall ticket completed.
+In the event of an accidental online safety incident, e.g. a child or staff member inadvertently accessing inappropriate material, the school's e-safety officer must be informed for an investigation to be carried out and recorded in CPOMS where it should be identified as such.